 Box Elder is a tiny town located in the state of Montana.
 With a population of 88 people and two constituent neighborhoods, Box Elder is the 126th largest community in Montana.

-Box Elder is a decidedly white-collar town, with fully 96.15% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Box Elder is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Box Elder who work in food service (30.77%), teaching (19.23%), and office and administrative support (11.54%).
+Box Elder is a decidedly white-collar town, with fully 96.00% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Box Elder is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Box Elder who work in food service (40.00%), teaching (20.00%), and office and administrative support (16.00%).

 As is often the case in a small town, Box Elder doesn't have a public transportation system that people use for their commute.

-The per capita income in Box Elder in 2010 was $16,685, which is low income relative to Montana and the nation.
-This equates to an annual income of $66,740 for a family of four.
-However, Box Elder contains both very wealthy and poor people as well.
+The per capita income in Box Elder in 2010 was $11,810, which is low income relative to Montana and the nation.
+This equates to an annual income of $47,240 for a family of four.
+Box Elder also has one of the higher rates of people living in poverty in the nation, with 43.37% of its population below the federal poverty line.

 Box Elder is an extremely ethnically-diverse town.
 The people who call Box Elder home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Box Elder residents report their race to be White, followed by Native American.
-Box Elder also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.62% of the town’s residents.
-Important ancestries of people in Box Elder include Dutch, European, Greek, and French .
+People of Hispanic or Latino origin are the most prevalent group in Box Elder, accounting for 42.17% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Box Elder residents report their race to be Native American, followed by White.
+Important ancestries of people in Box Elder include Dutch, European, French , and Greek.

 The most common language spoken in Box Elder is English.
-Other important languages spoken here include Native American languages and Spanish.
+Other important languages spoken here include Spanish and African languages.